 Enthusiasm: “The word enthusiasm is derived from two little Greek words, en and theos, with theos being the Greek word for God.
 So “enthusiasm” literally means, in its root concept, “full of God.”
-Maybe that’s why enthusiastic people are so often creative and joyful!
-You can read more here from Guide Post.
+Maybe that’s why enthusiastic people are so often creative and joyful!”
+An article for more explanation can be found here from Guide Post.

 Also, according to the character Journal. ” Enthusiasm is a word derived from the Greek, meaning “to have God inside”.
 Because God is a God of power and energy, the term is often associated with fervor and zeal.
 You can read that article Here.

 It’s how we feel when we are excited or energized.
-We often feel positive about something, or someone like Christ and serving him.
-Weather completing a goal or task, or receiving an unexpected visit, call or gift from someone…
+We often feel positive about something, weather completing a goal or task, or receiving an unexpected visit, call or gift from someone.

 So since we feel excited or energized, our breathing and heart rate increase.
-Sometimes it causes us to move, yes move as in our bodies.
+Sometimes it causes us to move.
 Examples?
-Okay, what I mean is when you’re proudly sitting in the audience of your kids pageant play and it’s over you are going to clap, and maybe even whistle because he or she has done a good job and you are excited.
+Okay, what I mean is you’re proudly sitting in the audience of your kids pageant play and when it’s over you are going to clap, and maybe even whistle because he or she has done a good job.

 Enthusiasm is an outward action from what has excited us on the inside.
 Also, in most cases it’s contagious so others around you will catch your enthusiasm.